 What’s technology without insights?
 Data without context?
 Knowledge without action?
 We couldn’t do this without our partners and collaborators.
-Organisations who are as committed as we are to treating and preventing poor health.
-In our partnerships with Apple and Tencent we’re already doing vital work to improve lives the world over.
+Organisations who are as committed as we are to help us treating and preventing poor health.
+In our partnerships with Tencent and Apple we’re already doing vital work to improve lives the world over.

 We’re working with 20 NHS Trusts including Royal Free, Guy's and St. Thomas', Chelsea & Westminster, and Royal Brompton across 30+ projects and 15 disease areas.